-Mac stuck on loading screen is a common issue that can soccer due to several reasons.
+Mac stuck on the loading screen is a common issue that can soccer due to several reasons.
 The fix does exist but it will take a few minutes of your time.
 Learn how to solve it once for all and how you can continue using your computer once again.
 Below are the detailed steps of all the things you must do and also explanations why you should use them.
 At the moment, all we can say is that this problem occurs as a side effect when the operating system finds an error.

-There are several reasons why Mac computer can display loading screen and cannot pass it.
+There are several reasons why the Mac computer can display a loading screen and cannot pass it.
 The reasons are explained below.

 Mac not responding is probably the first phrase you are going to search with Google.
 Before you rush to the Apple repair center, make sure you have tried all of the steps included below.
 Chances are high that one of them will work and your Mac will be ready to be used within minutes and you can continue with your usage.

 When this issue occurs you won’t be able to shut down Mac.
 The solution is to hold the power button for a few seconds until the computer shuts down.
 Once you are done, turn it back on and see if the problem solved.
-If is still there, you can move to the next step.
+If it is still there, you can move to the next step.

 To start Mac in safe mode, you need to press Shift and press the power button, without releasing the Shift button.
 Hold it until your Mac reaches the loading screen and then release it.
 You will see the boot mode.
 Make sure the safe mode is selected.
 Confirm the task and let the computer start in safe mode.

 To reset System Management Controller or SMC you will have to press the shift, control, option, and power button for 10 seconds.
 Release the buttons and turn on your Mac.
 This step is mandatory for Intel-based machines that are frozen on the loading screen.